Lotacodic/animalKingdom/README.md

  - Abstraction
     - Made `class Animals` as `base class`
     - Lines 10 restrict the instantiation of the base class

-  Test for abstraction
-  1. uncomment line 52
+    - uncomment line 52
-  2. run the command `node animal_kingdom.js` again
+    - run the command `node animal_kingdom.js` again
-  3. It throws an error
+    - It throws an error
-  4. abstraction confirmed
+    - abstraction confirmed

   - Polymorphism
     - All 6 extended classes `modified` the features() methods inherited from the base class, thus, polymorphism is     confirmed

   - Encapsulation
     - For encapsulation check line 33 and 39